January 21, 2020 • Ocean Facts, Resources, Travel Ideas

 Baja’s gray whale tourism started in the 1970s after it was discovered that the gray whales would not only approach boats, but also interact with those on board.
 The whales appear to seek out contact; approaching and rubbing against boats and loitering at or just below the surface while accepting rubs and pats from obliging travelers. © Slater Moore

 Gray whales leave Baja’s lagoons to migrate back north starting at the beginning of February and continuing through April.
 This is an excellent time to see migrating gray whales along the California coast, with large numbers of whales traveling northward.
 Female whales with newborn calves are the last to depart to the lagoons in order to give the calves as much time as possible to grow.
 These mother-calf pairs tend to stay close to the coast throughout their migration, and will be looking to avoid predators, especially killer whales and great white sharks.
 Gray whale calves will nurse for approximately seven months and will stay by their mom’s side for up to nine months.

-A breaching gray whale off the California coast during its annual migration. © Rhys Watkin
+A gray whale breaches along the California coast during the annual gray whale migration. © Rhys Watkin

 Led by Oceanic Society’s local wildlife experts, our whale watching trips provide opportunities to see blue, humpback, and gray whales, dolphins and porpoises, seals and sea lions, rare seabirds, and other marine life up close.

-Gray whale flukes are more rounded than those of humpback whales, another common visitor to California. © Rhys Watkin
+Gray whale flukes are more rounded than those of humpback whales, another common visitor to California.
+Learn more in our whale fluke identification guide. © Rhys Watkin

 Beyond their coloration, there are a few distinguishing characteristics that can help you identify gray whales along the California coast.